StadGent/fractal_styleguide_gent-base/components/31-molecules/readspeaker-button/README.md

 The Readspeaker plugin and thus the Readspeaker button is only enabled on:

-* Desktop (not on tablet nor on mobile)
+* Desktop resolutions (not on tablet nor on mobile)
 * Detail pages (not on overview pages)

 ## Placement

-The Readspeaker button should be places just below the Heading 1 of the web page wher it is used.
+The Readspeaker button should be placed just below the Heading 1.

 ## More about Readspeaker